 Yes 11 (78%)

 New Walk Barristers Chambers is committed to continued expansion using advanced technology to provide a better service to all of our clients both in Leicester and the other Court centres that we cover.
 Several of the Barristers are now capable of dealing with work through Public Access / Direct Access.
-There has been a very large growth in Public Access which is also known as Direct Access work for Barristers as many clients find that instructing a Barrister direct can be a faster and cheaper route for them.
+There has been a very large growth in Public Access which is also known as Direct Access work for Barristers as many clients find that instructing a Barrister direct can be a faster and much cheaper route for members of the public.